sirshend/polygon-testnet-deployer-with-hardhat/README.md

 ## Sign-up for a free alchemy account:

-If you follow the online tutorials, you will find several rpc endpoints for the polygon testnet(The polygon testnet is known as "mumbai").
+If you follow the tutorials available online, you will find several rpc endpoints for the polygon testnet(The polygon testnet is known as "mumbai").
 Common ones include https://rpc-mumbai.maticvigil.com , https://matic-mumbai.chainstacklabs.com etc. It isn't obvious which rpc endpoint is working right now, and at the time of writing, I couldn't make either of these 2 work.
 So it is better to get a free custom endpoint from Alchemy.

 This endpoint from Alchemy will connect to out Metamask wallet's account on the Mumbai testnet, and we will use the account & network details while deploying.
 Here is a link to Alchemy.[https://www.alchemy.com] Click on signup on upper-right corner.
 It's free.